Sign In Register

 Is Thornton a Good Place to Live?

-Based on current data, Thornton receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include affordable housing, abundant sunshine, high health insurance coverage, strong internet connectivity.
-Areas to be aware of include above-average unemployment, an elevated poverty rate, high obesity rates.
-Thornton offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Thornton receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine, high health insurance coverage, strong internet connectivity.
+Areas to be aware of include elevated crime rates, above-average unemployment, an elevated poverty rate.
+Thornton has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs